rick79/AoC2024/README.md

  Memory estimate: 320.10 KiB, allocs estimate: 1948.
 ```
 ### Part two
 Part two was trickier.
-Now you want to know how many iterations are needed for the majority of the robots to form a christmas tree.
+Now you want to know how many seconds have to pass for the majority of the robots to form a christmas tree.
 Without knowing how they form the tree (large tree, small tree, edges of a tree, filled tree, etc).
 My first solution was to output the first 10 000 iterations to a file and manually inspect the contents for something that looked like a tree.
 It worked.
-Knowing how a tree was formed my next solution was to calcuate an adjecency score for a room where each robot adds 0 - 4 to the score depending on how many directions there are another robot in.
-Then i looped through the first 10 000 iterations looking for the highest adjecency score.
+Knowing how the tree looked my next solution was to calcuate an adjecency score for a a given state where each robot adds 0 - 4 to the score depending on how many directions there are another robot in.
+Then I looped through the first 10 000 iterations looking for the highest adjecency score.
+You could probably take a sample and calculate a mean adjecency score and look for scores that are significantly larger than this to not have to loop through so many iterations.

+Looking at how others have solved part two many seems to have assumed that either each robots will have a unique position or that several robots will line up vertically or horizontally when the form the tree.
+Both ways work, but they are hail maries when it comes to reasoning.
+Some have used the Chinese Remainder-Theorem to calculate the number of seconds after finding that the robots repeat their y and x positions every 101 respective 103 seconds.
+This is a much nicer solution but you still need to find these intervalls.
+Others have calculated a mean standard deviation for the robots positions and used this to find a time where the deviation differs a lot.
 ```
 1111111111111111111111111111111
 1                             1